alagopus/ecosystem-client/README.md

 ecosystem-client
 ================

-HTTP client for consuming data about the Strider ecosystem
+HTTP client for consuming data about the Strider ecosystem as maintained in [ecosystem-index](https://github.com/Strider-CD/ecosystem-index)

 ## API